Gentle Giant: Prehistory (including Simon Dupree and the Big Sound)

 Success only served to frustrate the Shulman brothers, who considered themselves to be blue-eyed soul singers and felt that their change of style was insincere and insubstantial.
 Derek Shulman was later to describe "Kites" as "utter shit"."
 The Shulmans' opinion was confirmed, in their eyes, by the successive failure of follow-up singles to "Kites".
-Attempting to escape their new image, they released a pseudonymous double A-side single in late 1968 as the Moles - "We Are the Moles (parts 1 & 2)".
+Attempting to escape their new image, they released a pseudonymous double A-side single in late 1968 as the Moles – "We Are the Moles (parts 1 & 2)".
 This compounded their identity crisis as the single was subsequently caught up in a rumour that the Moles were, in fact, the Beatles recording under a different name and with Ringo Starr as lead singer.
 The rumour was eventually debunked by Pink Floyd leader Syd Barrett, who outed Simon Dupree and the Big Sound as the band behind the record.

 In 1969, the Shulman brothers finally dissolved the group in order to escape the pop music environment that had frustrated them.
-Surprisingly, they did not return directly to rhythm and blues or soul, but chose to pursue a more complicated direction.
+They did not return directly to rhythm and blues or soul, but instead chose to pursue a more complicated direction.
 Ray Shulman later stated, "We knew we couldn't continue with the musicians we'd had before.
 We weren't interested in the other musicians in the band — they couldn't contribute anything.
 We had to teach them what to do.
 It got rather heavy when we could play drums better than the drummer, and even on record we were doing more and more of it with overdubs.
 It got stupid having a band like (that).
 The first thing was to get some musicians of a higher standard."